pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

       1. In the **Identity Provider** drop down, select the *OpenID Connect provider URL* of your EKS and `sts.amazonaws.com` as the Audience.
       1. Attach the newly created permission to the Role.
       1. Name it.
       1. Retrieve the **Role arn**.
-You will need it in your values.yaml annotations when deploying Pachyderm.
+You will need it in your values.yaml annotations when deploying MLDM.

 ### (Optional) Set Up Bucket Encryption